Goya Award for Best New Actress

 The Goya Award for Best New Actress (Premio Goya a la mejor actriz revelación) is one of the Goya Awards, Spain's principal national film awards.
+It is given in honor of an actress, in one of their first prominent film roles, who has delivered an outstanding leading or supporting performance in a film.

+History

-Since its inception, the award has been given to 27 actresses.
+Since its inception, the award has been given to 30 actresses.
 At the 9th Goya Awards ceremony held in 1995, Ruth Gabriel was the first winner of this award for her role in Running Out of Time.

+Multiple winners and nominees in the category have went on to win or be nominated for the other two female performance categories at the Goya Awards (Best Actress and Best Supporting Actress).
+Winner Natalia de Molina and nominees Candela Peña, Blanca Portillo, Malena Alterio, Nathalie Poza, and Bárbara Lennie have all won Best Actress.
+Additionally, the only actress who has won Goya awards in all three female acting categories is Laia Marull.

 Since the 26th edition (2011) to be a candidate in any acting category, the only condition is to be over 16 years of age.
 Before that edition, four actresses under 16 years of age won the award: Ivana Baquero, Nerea Camacho, Marina Comas and María Valverde.
 Benedicta Sánchez is the oldest winner at the age of 84 for her role in Fire Will Come.

-The only actress who has won Goya awards in all three acting categories (best new actress, best actress, best supporting actress) is Laia Marull.
+For the 39th ceremony, the Academy of Cinematographic Arts and Sciences of Spain introduced a modification consisting of the requirement of an authorization signed by the actress accepting her participation in the Goya Awards.

-As of the 2023 ceremony, Laura Galán is the most recent winner in this category for her role as Sara in Piggy.
+As of the 2025 ceremony, Laura Weissmahr is the most recent winner in this category for her role in Salve Maria.